Nervous trembling before intimacy

 Dear Trembling,

 You mention drinking alcohol as a potential way to calm your nerves.
-Although drinking alcohol may provide temporary relief from tremors because of its depressant effect, using it as a long-term strategy may not be a great idea, since excessive alcohol use can actually cause more severe tremors.
+Although drinking alcohol may provide temporary relief from tremors because of its depressant effect, using it as a long-term strategy may not be a great idea.
+This is because excessive alcohol consumption can cause tremors to be more severe.
 A more effective approach may be to manage your stress and anxiety by practicing relaxation, visualization, meditation, exercise, and related techniques.
-Meditation and Stress, anxiety and learning to cope may be helpful questions and provide ways to help you deal with anxiety and stress.

 The tremors you experience could also be caused by social anxiety disorder or general anxiety.
-Social anxiety disorder is generally associated with fear of public places or social situations but could also be a result of a single fear or circumstance (in your case, being intimate).
+Social anxiety disorder is generally associated with fear of public places or social situations.
+However, they could also be a result of a single fear or circumstance (in your case, being intimate).
 Sexual performance anxiety, more specifically, is any nervousness related to sexual activity.
-Though there is no formal diagnosis for this condition, it’s estimated that 6 to 16 percent of women and around 9 to 25 percent of men struggle with anxiety about their sexual performance.
+Though there’s no formal diagnosis for this condition, struggling with anxiety about sexual performance is common among those who are sexually active.
 Unfortunately, sexual performance anxiety often leads to a cycle in which a person worries about being intimate, is unable to have sex with a partner because of those worries, and then continues to worry in the future because of the bad experience.
 If left untreated, sexual performance anxiety may lead a person to lose self-confidence or avoid sex altogether.

 Thankfully, there are ways to combat feelings of anxiety during intimacy, such as:

-Learning to relax may help you deal with the trembling, but it’s also critical that you are comfortable with your partner.
-You could try talking to them about the trembling to make it less awkward for you if your hands or body starts to shake.
+Learning to relax may also help you deal with trembling, however, it’s also critical that you’re comfortable with your partner.
+Talking to your partner(s) about the experience beforehand may give them the heads up and help to make it less awkward for you if your hands or body starts to shake.
 Who knows?
 They might be feeling nervous too, even if they’re not showing it.

 Originally published Aug 01, 2008